moore3930/moore3930.github.io/personal/whispers.md

 > -- <cite>my father</cite>
 >

-When I was running along Amsterl River.
+When I was running along the Amstel River.
 (18th, June 2023)
 > The night may fall, but dawn will always break.
 >
 > -- <cite>Qiuyi Tu</cite>